velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - Photography: When can it be used?
 Is there a thematic link with the subjects?
 - Tone of voice: how does the brand come across in writing and in speech?
 Friendly or formal?
 This should apply to all copy that represents the brand, no matter how insignificant it may seem.

 These guidelines provide a set of methods for maintaining a brand identity.
+Not all brands necessarily have such detailed guidelines covering all these points, but some general guidance, or in the case of a sole trader helps to create a unified front for

 _______